 - Practice better spending habits and clean up your bank accounts (all unverified deposits may require additional documentation).

-- Work with your lender to set yourself up for success even if the unexpected (like your car biting the dust) should happen.
+- Work with your mortgage consultant to set yourself up for success even if the unexpected (like your car biting the dust) should happen.

 3-12+ months out: Check your credit history and get your finances in order